-Connect the Ethernet cable from your cable or DSL modem to the WAN port on the Router's back panel, as shown in Figure 4-3.
+4. Connect the network cable from your cable or DSL modem to the WAN port on the Router's rear panel, as shown in Figure 4-3.
 This is the only port that will work for your modem connection.

-As shown in Figure 4-4, connect the power adapter to the Power port on the back panel of the Router, and then plug the power adapter into a power outlet.

-- The Power LED on the front panel will light up green as soon as the power adapter is connected properly.
-(The LEDs are shown in Figure 4-5.) - The Diag LED will light up red for a few seconds when the Router goes through its self-diagnostic test.
+- 5. Connect the power adapter to the Power port on the Router's rear panel, as shown in Figure 4-4, and then plug the power adapter into a power outlet. - The Power LED on the front panel will light up green as soon as the power adapter is connected properly. - The Diag LED will light up red for a few seconds when the Router goes through its self-diagnostic test.
 This LED will turn off when the self-test is complete.